Starcounter/Docs/guides/database/relations/README.md

 In a relational database you implement a one-to-many relation between two tables using a primary key of the first table and a foreign key of the second table.
 In object oriented programming code, you typically implement a one-to-many relation with a collection of object references in the first class and an object reference in the second class.

-Using Starcounter we recommend that you model a one-to-many relation as in a relational database, i.e. an object reference in the second entity/class, but also add a property (or method) in the first class that returns a collection of object references.
+Using Starcounter we recommend that you model a one-to-many relation as in a relational database, i.e. an object reference in the second class, but also add a property (or method) in the first class that returns a collection of object references.
 In this way you both support the relational model and the typical object oriented implementation at the same time.

 In the code example below there is a one-to-many relation between the entities/classes `Department` and `Employee` regarding employment.
 This one-to-many relation is stored in the object references `Department` in the class `Employee`.